wibeasley/r-package-skeleton/documentation-for-developers/initializing-package.md

       return( b )
     }

     ```

 1. **Package-wide documentation**

     Assume your username is 'uuu'.
 Assume your package name is 'ppp'.
-Create
+Create `./R/ppp-package.R`.
+Make sure there's an empty last line (not even a space or tab).

     ```r
     #' @docType package